 Amsterdam may not fall completely silent over Christmas but I feel it does have this quiet sense of calm about the festivities.
 Many Amsterdammers leave the city over Christmas, heading to friends or family elsewhere, or others go on holiday, escaping to warmer climes or going on a ski holiday.
 This leaves a little extra space for visitors to fill and while accommodation prices certainly aren't low at this time of the year, it is true that availability is good and some will have special offers for you to take advantage of.
 It's also fair to say that with people going away there should be a good supply of Airbnb apartments to stay in.
 If you'd like some tips on where to stay in Amsterdam check out this neighbourhood guide, and this list of hotels suitable for all styles and budgets.

-Before I go on about how romantic and beautiful Amsterdam is at Christmas, I suppose I should come clean and admit that Amsterdam can of course be very cold at Christmas.
+Before I go on about how romantic and beautiful an Amsterdam Christmas can be, I suppose I should come clean and admit that Amsterdam can of course be very cold at Christmas.
 It's also a very dark and grey time of year with it being just a few days after the longest day of the year.
 While this makes for cosy winter nights where the canals are all lit up and Christmas lights sparkle all over the city, it does mean that your daylight hours are limited and likely to be chilly, so of course, come with plenty of layers, a decent winter (and ideally, waterproof!) coat, warm shoes, and a hat, scarf and gloves.